alexkasko/springjdbc-typed-queries/README.md

 SpringJDBC SQL queries with typed parameters
 ============================================

-Maven-plugin, takes file with SQL queries and generates java method for executing each query.
+Maven-plugin, takes file with SQL queries and generates java methods for executing each query.
 For queries, that take input parameters, also generates an interface containing typed parameters getters.

 Generated class depends on [spring-jdbc](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/jdbc.html).